Foxk2p/Movie-Blog/README.md

 ### About:

-We have all been in quarantine for a long time now and had a lot of time on our hands.
-If you're anything like us, that means you have watched a lot of movies over the last few months.
-This application is a place for you to share your thoughts on these movies and read what others thought as well.
+The Covid pandemic has placed much of the world in quarantine, which has made it particularly difficult to socialize and share experiences.
+Like many others in this situation, we initially found ourselves with more time on our hands, and if you're anything like our team, that means you have watched a lot of movies.
+This application is a place to share thoughts about movies with a passionate online community.
+It was built to help people connect in our new social terrain through the magic of movies.

 ### Getting Started: